United States Coast and Geodetic Survey: Ranks

-As of 1917, if the President of the United States transferred the Coast and Geodetic Survey during a national emergency from the U.S. Department of Commerce to either the U.S. Department of War or the U.S. Department of the Navy, commissioned officers of the Coast and Geodetic Survey assumed the following relative ranks while serving under U.S. Army or U.S. Navy control:
+As of 1917, if the President of the United States transferred the Coast and Geodetic Survey during a national emergency from the U.S. Department of Commerce to either the U.S. Department of War or the U.S. Department of the Navy, commissioned officers of the Coast and Geodetic Survey assumed the following relative ranks while serving under U.S. Army, U.S. Navy, U.S. Marine Corps, or United States Coast Guard control:

-Upon transfer of the Coast and Geodetic Survey to U.S. War Department or U.S. Navy Department control, its civilian ship's officers — engineers, ship's surgeons, watch officers, mates, and deck officers — received commissions in either the United States Army Reserve or United States Naval Reserve Force commensurate with their qualifications.
+Upon transfer of the Coast and Geodetic Survey to U.S. War Department or U.S. Navy Department control, its civilian ship's officers—engineers, ship's surgeons, watch officers, mates, and deck officers—received commissions in either the United States Army Reserve or United States Naval Reserve Force commensurate with their qualifications.